vitessio/website/content/en/docs/21.0/reference/features/tablet-throttler.md

 See [vtctl UpdateThrottlerConfig](../../programs/vtctl/throttler#updatethrottlerconfig).

-If you are still using the `v15` flags, you will have to transition to the new throttler configuration scheme: first populate topo with a new throttler configuration via `UpdateThrottlerConfig`.
-At the very least, set a `--threshold`.
-You likely also want to `--enable`.
-Then, reconfigure `vttablet`s with `--throttler-config-via-topo`, and restart them.

 The list of tablet types included in the throttler's logic is dictated by `vttablet --throttle_tablet_types`.
 The value is a comma delimited list of tablet types.
 The default value is `"replica"`.
 You may, for example, set it to be `"replica,rdonly"`.

 ## Heartbeat configuration

-The throttler requires heartbeat to be enabled via `vttablet` flags.
+{{< info >}}
+Configuring heartbeats is not strictly required, as the throttler will initiate an on-demand heartbeat lease while serving requests.
+{{< /info >}}

+To measure replication lag, the throttler uses the heartbeat writer service in Vitess.
 We recommend enabling heartbeats via `--heartbeat_on_demand_duration` in conjunction with `--heartbeat_interval` as follows:

 - `--heartbeat_interval` indicates how frequently heartbeats are injected.
 The interval should over-sample the `--throttle_threshold` by a factor of `2` to `4`.
 Examples:
   - If `--throttle_threshold` (replication lag) is `1s`, use `--heartbeat_interval 250ms`.